ruuda/rcl/docs/syntax.md

 See [the chapter on strings](strings.md) for the full details.

+## Identifiers

+Names of variables, and dict fields that use record syntax, are _identifiers_.
+Identifiers must start with an underscore or <abbr>ASCII</abbr> letter, and can furthermore contain <abbr>ASCII</abbr> digits, and `-`, a hyphen.

+Allowing the hyphen in identifiers makes some types of configuration dicts cleaner to write, but the downside is that it can cause confusion with the `-` operator.
+The expression `a-b` is an identifier, not the binary operator `-` applied to `a` and `b`.
+To subtract `b` from `a`, add spaces around the
+operator: `a - b`.

 ## Lists

 Lists are surrounded by `[]`.
 The list separator is `,` and a trailing comma is